-- Dr. Ayana Elizabeth Johnson is a marine biologist, policy expert, and conservation strategist.
-She is founder and CEO of Ocean Collectiv, a strategy consulting firm for conservation solutions grounded in social justice.
+- Dr. Ayana Elizabeth Johnson is a marine biologist, policy expert, writer, and Brooklyn native.

 - As executive director of the Waitt Institute, Ayana co-founded the Blue Halo Initiative and led the Caribbean’s first successful island-wide ocean zoning effort, resulting in the protection of one-third of Barbuda’s coastal waters.